-This past year was the first that Piñán was able to run a full year of classes, using a giveback system of local support.
-The Network now wants to work with Piñán to help them develop a sustainable education program.
-How?
+The past 2 years have been the first time that Piñán has been able to run a full year of classes, using a giveback system of local support.
+The members of CAN have been working with Piñán to help them develop a sustainable education program.

 But while their history and isolation have left community members with an incomplete and unfunded education, there also remains few local jobs and employment opportunities for advancement.

 The network believes the most effective aid they can provide is encouragement through self-development.
 However, while the community has clear goals for the future of their youth, they are unable to obtain the resources or finances required, on their own.

 This project is scaled on the principles of sustainable development - create educational programs relevant to the community needs (like eco-tourism), and continue to support Piñán and its students to bring jobs and sustainable solutions to their village.

 Building a complete high school last year was a first for this community.

 CAN works alongside contracted teachers through the local education district to ensure the curriculum aligns with required standards, and the architects at the University of Azuay created blueprints for the project.
 The first graduating class is already reaping the benefits of the early stages of this project.